Urgent Referral - please call (refer below).

-When referring a patient urgently to Eye Surgery Associates, please call one of our site locations directly.
+When referring a patient urgently to a specialist who practices from an Eye Surgery Associates site, please call one of our site locations directly.
 Mail or fax may be used for non-urgent referrals.

-When you call the rooms, our receptionists will endeavour to book your patient in with an appropriate doctor in the time frame that you specify.
+When you call the specialist's rooms, our reception staff will endeavor to book your patient in with an appropriate doctor in the time frame that you specify.
 If an appointment is not available due to fully booked consulting lists, the receptionist will liaise with an orthoptist or doctor to see if it is possible to overbook a session.

-For after-hours urgent Ophthalmic care, please direct your patient to the Royal Victorian Eye and Ear Hospital (RVEEH) Emergency Department.
-Patients seen urgently at RVEEH can return to Eye Surgery Associates for follow up appointments.
+For after-hours urgent ophthalmic care, please direct your patient to the Royal Victorian Eye and Ear Hospital (RVEEH) Emergency Department.
+Patients seen urgently at RVEEH can return to a practitioner working out of an Eye Surgery Associates site for follow-up appointments.

-Urgent Retinal service: Associate Professor Andrew Symons offers an urgent retinal detachment surgical service at St Vincent’s Hospital, Kew.
-Please contact our rooms at East Melbourne or Cabrini Medical Centre, Malvern if your patient requires access to this urgent service.
+Referring for an urgent retinal service: Associate Professor Andrew Symons offers an urgent retinal detachment surgical service at St Vincent’s Hospital, Kew.
+Please contact our rooms at East Melbourne on 03 9416 0695 or at Malvern 03 9509 4233 if your patient requires access to this urgent service.